paulstothard/genotype_conversion_file_builder/README.md

 file provides the position and conversion information together in a format that can be easily converted to files used by downstream tools like PLINK.
 See the [output file documentation](docs/README_output.md) for detailed descriptions of the output files and sample output.
+See the [conversion example documentation](docs/README_conversion.md) for an example of using a conversion file.

 ## Quick start